Softmotions/ejdb/README.md

 # JQL

-EJDB query language (JQL) syntax inpired by ideas behind XPath and Unix shell pipes.
+EJDB query language (JQL) syntax inspired by ideas behind XPath and Unix shell pipes.
 It designed for easy querying and updating sets of JSON documents.

 ## JQL grammar